-The following information is intended to help applicants with the recruitment process at the Royal Botanic Gardens.
+The following information is intended to help applicants with the recruitment process at Royal Botanic Gardens Victoria.

-Where are Royal Botanic Gardens job vacancies advertised?
+Where are Royal Botanic Gardens Victoria job vacancies advertised?

-Job vacancies are advertised on the Royal Botanic Gardens (RBG) website on the Job Opportunities page and on the Victorian Government Careers website.
+Job vacancies are advertised on Royal Botanic Gardens Victoria website on the Job Opportunities page and on the Victorian Government Careers website.
 Job vacancies may also be advertised in The Age newspaper, the MyCareer website, or environmental and scientific websites or journals.

 What is the recruitment process?